Private Loans: Understand Your Options

 Loan Disbursement to the School

-All loans disburse after the first week of classes, once the add/drop period ends.
+All loans are disbursed after the first week of classes, once the add/drop period ends.

 Exceptions for Study Abroad Students: